 When you manage your own super, you put the money you would normally put in a retail or industry super fund into your own SMSF.
 You choose the investments and the insurance.

 Your SMSF can have no more than six members.
-Most SMSFs have two or more.
 As a member, you are a trustee of the fund — or you can get a corporate trustee.
 In either case, you are responsible for the fund.

-While having control over your own super can be appealing, it's a lot of work and comes with risk.
+While having control over your own super can be appealing, it's a lot of work and comes with risks.

 Only set up your own super fund if you're 100% committed and understand what's involved.